Securing critical infrastructure at an Asia-Pacific energy company

-The need for strong defense against phishing and other forms of
+The need for strong defense against phishing and other forms of account takeover

 As a critical part of state infrastructure, the importance of strong cyber security practices is recognized at board level, and the organization must comply with recently-strengthened federal legislation.
 The OT Security Specialist received a mandate from the Chief Information Security Officer (CISO) to strengthen authentication processes for entry to the operational environment.

 Users who required additional protection included sysadmins, security, telecoms, SCADA users and anybody who performed a function within, or supported, the Operational Technology environment.
 Users are distributed throughout the state, across different offices, worksites and remote locations.

 Employees and third-party contractors access the operational environment via the corporate WAN using F5 VPNs, which function in tandem with Microsoft Active Directory.
 Previously, access was possible with just a username and password.
 As global cybersecurity risks rise, multi-factor authentication (MFA) becomes an essential measure to protect organizations.
 Adding a second phishing-resistant authentication factor was seen as a necessary, proactive step to mitigate against growing threats.

 Any MFA is better than a password, but not all MFA is built equal

 During the procurement process, The Anonymous Energy Company had to balance multiple requirements.
 It was important that the product would also integrate easily with existing infrastructure, without requiring additional software.
 This ruled out one possible solution—smartcards—which require specific drivers and smartcard readers to function.